Euricom/training-workshop-ES-React-2018Q3/samples/react-state-handling/react-counter/README.md

-# js-react-webpack
+# react-counter

-This is a starter project to get up and running with React, ES6+ and Babel quick and easy.
+This is a react state sample project.

 ## Prerequisites